1968 Freeburg, IL Tornado

 Notes:

 - The building of the former Freeburg Milling Company is still standing.
-(Dessler Grain company)
+(Dressler Grain company)

 - Picture from the Belleville News-Democrat.